Indianapolis: American Civil War

-Progressive Era to Great Depression
+20th century

-Some of the city's most prominent architectural features and best-known historical events date from the turn of the 20th century.
+Some of the city's most prominent architectural features and best known historical events date from the turn of the 20th century.
 The Soldiers' and Sailors' Monument, dedicated on May 15, 1902, would later become the city's unofficial symbol.
 Ray Harroun won the inaugural running of the Indianapolis 500, held May 30, 1911, at Indianapolis Motor Speedway.
 Indianapolis was one of the hardest hit cities in the Great Flood of 1913, resulting in five known deaths and the displacement of 7,000 families.

+Once home to 60 automakers, Indianapolis rivaled Detroit as a center of automobile manufacturing.
+The city was an early focus of labor organization.
+The Indianapolis streetcar strike of 1913 and subsequent police mutiny and riots led to the creation of the state's earliest labor-protection laws, including a minimum wage, regular work weeks, and improved working conditions.
+The International Typographical Union and United Mine Workers of America were among several influential labor unions based in the city.

 As a stop on the Underground Railroad, Indianapolis had one of the largest black populations in the Northern States, until the Great Migration.
 Led by D. C. Stephenson, the Indiana Klan became the most powerful political and social organization in Indianapolis from 1921 through 1928, controlling the City Council and the Board of School Commissioners, among others.
 At its height, more than 40% of native-born white males in Indianapolis claimed membership in the Klan.

-Post–World War II

-While campaigning in the city in 1968, Robert F. Kennedy delivered one of the most lauded speeches in 20th century American history, following the assassination of civil rights leader Martin Luther King Jr. As in most U.S. cities during the Civil Rights Movement, the city experienced strained race relations.
+While campaigning in the city in 1968, Robert F. Kennedy delivered one of the most lauded speeches in 20th century American history following the assassination of Martin Luther King Jr. As in most U.S. cities during the civil rights movement, the city experienced strained race relations, including 1969 riots.
 A 1971 federal court decision forcing Indianapolis Public Schools to implement desegregation busing proved controversial.